tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 ![Remix Deployed Contract](Images/remix_deployed_contract.png)

-* If your contract successfully deployed it should now appear as a grey box under deployed contracts at the bottom of the deploy sidebar.
+* If your contract successfully deployed, it should now appear as a grey box under deployed contracts at the bottom of the deploy sidebar.

-Click the drop-down arrow next to the grey deployed contract to display the contracts functions that can be called.
+Click the drop-down arrow next to the grey deployed contract to display the contract's functions that can be called.

 ![Remix Contract Functions](Images/remix_contract_functions.png)